forsvunnet/php-reverse-proxy/README.md

 # PHP Single-File Proxy Server

 This project provides a simple single-file PHP script to forward local websites to other devices on the same network.
-It supports dynamic URL rewriting in headers and response bodies, making it perfect for testing local development sites across multiple devices.
+It supports dynamic URL rewriting in headers and response bodies.

 ## Motivation

 The goal of this project is to quickly and easily share a local website (e.g., `localhost`, `site.test`) with other devices on the same network.
-Unlike tools that require setup or installation, this script is a self-contained PHP solution.
+Unlike tools that require setup or installation, this script is a single-file PHP solution with no external dependencies.

 ---

 ## Features

-- **Dynamic Proxying**: Forwards requests to a specified target host and port.
 - **Search and Replace**: Rewrites all occurrences of the target host in response bodies (e.g., `site.test` → `192.168.0.87:8011`).
 - **Header Rewriting**: Dynamically rewrites `Location` and `Set-Cookie` headers to point to the proxy.
 - **Single File**: A lightweight, dependency-free PHP script.
-- **CLI and Router**: Acts as both a CLI script to start the server and a request router for handling proxy requests.

 ---

 ## Usage